ecreates/ecreates/README.md

 4) Covered State (where webcam is covered)

 When States 2 (NP & FB), 3 (Turned), 4 (Covered) are recognised by the system, an extremely annoying and loud sound is played until the system decides that the user is exhibiting State 1 (Normal) behaviour.

-## How does it do it?
-The most important part of the system is the ML model.
-Google's Teachable Machine (https://teachablemachine.withgoogle.com/) was utilised to produce the model by taking ~600 pictures of the author in each four system States.
-Head positioning in relation to the camera was varied in producing nose picking and fingernail biting events.
-Also included were positioning of fingers from both hands in various areas around the mouth and nose.
-In addition, photographs of Covered and Turned State were taken with varying material covering the lense and various distinct surroundings, respectively.
-The aim was to produce a varied range of photographs to train an accurate ML model.

-Subsequently, the model trained on the images, exported and tested.
-The results were convincing as the model was able to recognise all States with near 100% accuracy.

-Finally, a simple UI was built and the model connected to it.

 ## Privacy
 The ML model is hosted on Teachable Machine's servers and accessed via internet.
 Furthermore, all user image processing occurs in user's web browser.